-It‘s been a year since our gilded cage sold, and we sprinted headlong from the edge of logic and reason in search of a truer tomorrow.
+It‘s been a year since our home sold and we sprinted headlong from the edge of logic and reason in search of a truer tomorrow.

 Shaking the entanglements like dust from our feet … throwing our rights to the wind trusting in heavens hands to catch us as we fell ….

 “take my hand and see what I will do.”